yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
+- [Apr.
+2026] &nbsp; Two conference papers on Neuro-Symbolic Logical Reasoning and Event Causality Identification are accepted by ACL 2026.
 - [Nov.
 2025] &nbsp; One journal paper on self-explaining rationalization is accepted by IEEE TKDE.
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
 - [May.
 2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.